bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-Now we can expect to have a `monolog` object injected into any constructor.
+Now, whenever a constructor requires a `LoggerInterface::class` object (designated within the `bind` method), our dependency injector will automatically inject a `monolog` object into the constructor (created via the `get` method we have defined earlier).
 Add some code in `src/Resource/App/Weekday.php` to be able to start logging.

 ```php